janfuhrer/it-security-docs/docs/themes/CBC Attack.md

 ## Attacking CBC stateful IV

-In a chosen plaintext attack, an attacker can choose a plaintext and observe the resulting ciphertext.
+In a [[CPA-Security|chosen plaintext attack]], an attacker can choose a plaintext and observe the resulting ciphertext.
 In the case of a stateful IV, if the attacker can predict the IV that will be used (for example, because they know the previous ciphertext), they can choose a plaintext that, when XORed with this predicted IV, results in a specific block that they want to encrypt.
 This allows them to get the ciphertext for any block of their choosing.

 In other words: